-Recovering Connectivity in the Workplace in the Wake of COVID
+Recovering Connectivity in the Workplace Following COVID

 Remote working may be the norm now, but we’re starting to see concerning long-term side effects such as a lack of connectivity in the workplace.
 For Stress Awareness Month 2021, Ezra looks at the challenge of a lack of connectivity and how to foster a culture that supports it positively within an organization.